Bruck-3/temporary-portfolio/README.md

 # temporary-portfolio
-Terminal Like Porfolio.
+Terminal Like Portfolio.
 Design Inspired By https://tiffanywhite.dev/